-People invite and worship Goddess Lakshmi to visit their homes on Kartik Amavasya, night of Diwali.
+People invite and worship Goddess Lakshmi to visit their homes on Kartik Amavasya, the night of Diwali.
 That is why they keep burning lights and Diyas all through the night of Diwali.

-Auspicious five days for Diwali or Deepavali
+Auspicious five days for Diwali or Deepavali Utsav

-Five day Diwali Puja consists of Dhanteras, Narak Chaturdashi, Diwali, Govardhan Puja or Annakut, Bhaiya Dooj or Yam Dwitiya.
+Five days Diwali Puja consists of Dhanteras, Narak Chaturdashi, Diwali, Govardhan Puja or Annakut, Bhaiya Dooj or Yam Dwitiya.

-Mahurat for Lakshmi Kuber Puja/ Dhanteras Puja 2018
+Mahurat for Lakshmi Kuber Puja/ Dhanteras Puja 2019

-You should worship idol of Kuber, Kuber Yantra and also the place where you keep the money, with the auspicious sign Swastika made with Sindur and Ghee in the north direction.
+You should worship the idol of Kuber, Kuber Yantra and also the place where you keep the money, with the auspicious sign Swastika made with Sindur and Ghee, especially in the north direction.
 People worship Dhanwantari, the god of medicines or treatment on Dhanteras.

 The list of things you need for Goddess Lakshmi and Lord Kuber Puja are as follows:

 Kuber Yantra, or idol of Kuber and Lakshmi, Sindur and Ghee for Swastik, Sandal, Akshat, flowers, Dhoop, Deepak (Diya) with four cotton wicks, filled with mustard oil and a vessel filled with Jal (water).
-People worship Dhanwantari, the god of medicines or treatment.

 Following Mantra should be chanted for worshiping Kuber and Dhanwantari: